Learning to Repair Lean Proofs from Compiler Feedback: Methodology

 \paragraph{Multi-Line Mutation Errors}

-Multi-line mutations are produced similarly to line mutations.
-In multi-line mutations, however, the entirety of the proof after the randomly selected line is redacted, rather than only the selected line.
-The model is then allowed to produce as many lines as it pleases to replace the redacted lines, rather than producing only a single line.
-In order to ensure that the erroneous proof resembles the correct proof, no more than half of the proof is redacted.
+Multi-line mutations are produced similarly to line mutations, except we redact the entirety of the proof after the randomly selected line and allow the model to produce as many lines as it pleases to replace the redacted lines.
+To ensure the erroneous proof resembles the correct proof, no more than half of the proof is redacted.